- 518-691-0428

 A CLOSER LOOK AT THE PROJECT

-This project was a design and construction project developed for a private residence in New York’s Hudson Valley.
-The residence was a contemporary stucco home perched on a steep hillside.
+This design-build project was developed for a private residence in the Hudson Valley, New York.
+The home, a contemporary stucco structure, sits dramatically on a steep hillside, offering unique opportunities and challenges for landscape design.

 - Retaining Walls – approximately 175’ linear feet of retaining walls were constructed and finished with stucco to match the house.
 The walls were capped with dimensional paving stones that mimicked the flooring on the interior of the house.